-Alexandra Rosenqvist was born in 1976 and has been an employee representative on H&M's board since 2018.
-She works as a product owner in the IT/Business Tech organisation.
+Margareta Welinder was born in 1962 and has been an employee representative on H&M's board since 2021.
+She works as an omni buyer at the H&M buying office in Stockholm.

 Helena Isberg was born in 1978 and has been a deputy employee representative on H&M's board since 2019.
 She works as a sales advisor at a H&M store in Karlskrona.